b0esche/gig_hub/README.md

 # 🎧 GigHub

-_GigHub_ is a cross-platform mobile app that connects DJs and bookers.
-Users can create profiles, stream SoundCloud tracks, chat in real-time with encryption, and collaborate around gigs and bookings – all from one App.
+_GigHub_ is a cross-platform app built with Flutter that connects DJs and bookers.
+Users can create profiles, stream SoundCloud tracks, chat in real-time with encryption, and collaborate around gigs and bookings – all from one app.
+Supports Android, iOS, Web, Linux, macOS, and Windows.

 ---

 ## 🚀 Features

-- 📱 **Cross-platform Flutter app** (Android & iOS)
+- 📱 **Cross-platform Flutter app** (Android, iOS)
+- 🌍 **Multi-language support** (14 languages: English, German, Spanish, Italian, Portuguese, French, Dutch, Polish, Ukrainian, Arabic, Turkish, Japanese, Korean, Chinese)
 - 🔐 **End-to-end encrypted messaging** using AES-256
 - 👤 **DJ & Booker profiles** with SoundCloud track streaming, bios, images, and customizable info
 - 🎵 **High-performance audio player** optimized for long tracks (1:30h+) with instant loading